Thanks to the HOPE program, Rebecca's house was repaired, and her family will have a safe and comfortable living space for years to come.

-Gerry Kemp recently received funding through the HOPE program.
-Read his story here.
+Gerry Kemp received funding through the HOPE program.
+Read his story.

-Through the HOPE program, the City aims to:
+Through the HOPE program, the City aimed to:

-- help meet Cornerstones II objectives to improve access to affordable housing; and
+- Help meet Cornerstones II objectives to improve access to affordable housing

-HOPE will help qualifying homeowners bring their homes to a minimum standard of health and safety relating to plumbing, heating, electrical, structural, fire safety, disability modifications and energy efficiency.
-The program will offer conditional grant funding up to a maximum of $20,000.
+HOPE helped qualifying homeowners bring their homes to a minimum standard of health and safety relating to plumbing, heating, electrical, structural, fire safety, disability modifications and energy efficiency.
+The program offered conditional grant funding up to a maximum of $20,000.

-Applicants will be considered for up to $2,000 in additional funding for energy efficient upgrades as part of The Way We Green, Edmonton's environmental strategic plan.
-Applicants may also receive up to $1,000 under Curb Appeal for exterior home improvements within the designated priority neighbourhoods only (priority neighbourhoods are Alberta Avenue, Boyle Street, Central McDougall, Eastwood, McCauley, and Queen Mary Park).
+Applicants were considered for up to $2,000 in additional funding for energy efficient upgrades as part of The Way We Green, Edmonton's environmental strategic plan.
+Applicants also received up to $1,000 under Curb Appeal for exterior home improvements within the designated priority neighbourhoods only (priority neighbourhoods were Alberta Avenue, Boyle Street, Central McDougall, Eastwood, McCauley, and Queen Mary Park).

 HOPE began as a pilot program in priority neighbourhoods to help communities achieve neighbourhood sustainability and support ongoing community revitalization initiatives.
 Due the success of the pilot version of the program, as of January 02, 2014, the program was expanded to include all neighbourhoods within Edmonton.